P-p-H-d/mlib/README.md

 Type of an iterator over this list.

-The following methods are automatically and properly created by the previous macro.
+The following methods are automatically created by the previous definition macro:

 ##### void name\_init(name\_t list)